michaelcd/superBoards/docs/dailynotes.md

-[ ] - add pop up closing to all menus

 [ ] - bug: ListMenu updating when not mounted.
 Related to Clicks on List component [ ] - bug: search links dont always work